North Texas Performing Arts is dedicated to developing the character of youth through performing arts education and family entertainment.

 1995 – In cooperation with Plano Parks and Recreation, began offering acting classes for youth with cognitive disabilities.

-2005 – Began offering programs in McKinney with funding support from the City of McKinney which became McKinney Youth Theatre, Fairview Youth Theatre, and then North Texas Performing Arts – Fairview.
+2006 – Began offering programs in McKinney with funding support from the City of McKinney which became McKinney Youth Theatre.

-2007 – Bursting at the seams, rehearsal space was renovated as a result of generous gifts from UPS, Weingarten Realty and other sponsors.
+2007 – Rehearsal space was renovated as a result of generous gifts from UPS, Weingarten Realty and other sponsors.

 2011 – First Annual Christmas production of “Scrooge – The Musical.”